Pussy Palace

-"Pussy Palace" is a song by English musician Lily Allen, released on 24 October 2025 on BMG.
-The song peaked at number eight on the UK singles chart, becoming Allen's first top ten single on that chart since 2014.
+"Pussy Palace" is a song by English musician Lily Allen.
+Released as part of her fifth album, West End Girl, the track describes an incident where she discovered sex toys, personal lubricant, and hundreds of Trojan condoms at an ex-husband's West Village apartment.
+It peaked at number eight on the UK singles chart, becoming Allen's first top ten song on that chart since 2014, and received positive critical reception.